 Her special interests include dermatology, neurology, and internal medicine.
 In her free time, she enjoys running, cooking, traveling, and spending time with her orange tabby cat Oliver.

-Dr. Jenny Furth obtained her undergraduate degrees at the University of Denver in 2003 before receiving her Doctor of Veterinary Medicine degree from Texas A&M in 2011.
+Dr. Jenny K. Furth obtained her undergraduate degrees at the University of Denver in 2003 before receiving her Doctor of Veterinary Medicine degree from Texas A&M in 2011.
 She then completed a small animal rotating internship at Auburn University in Alabama.
-Dr. Furth went on to complete a surgical internship at Capital Area Veterinary associate in small animal surgery at Western College of Veterinary Medicine in Saskatoon, Saskatchewan.
+Dr. Furth went on to complete a surgical internship at Capital Area Veterinary Specialists in Austin from 2012-2013.
+From 2013-2014, she taught as a clinical associate in small animal surgery at Western College of Veterinary Medicine in Saskatoon, Saskatchewan.
 After the birth of her son, Dr. Furth transitioned to general practice from a 3.5-year career in emergency medicine in the Austin area.

 Dr. Furth is fond of general practice as it allows her to create long-lasting relationships with clients and patients as well as dabble in all aspects of veterinary medicine.
-She loved to challenge herself by continually learning and improving her skills.
-Her professional interested include ultrasonography, emergency, and critical care, surgery, non-invasive techniques, neurology, and teaching/education.
+She loves to challenge herself by continually learning and improving her skills.
+Her professional interested include ultrasonography, emergency and critical care, surgery, non-invasive techniques, neurology, and teaching/education.

 Dr. Furth appreciates spending time with her son and husband as well as their two dogs, Tony (a young three-legged Pit Bull Terrier hellion with separation anxiety) and Ice (a shy geriatric Border Collie with disc disease).
 In her spare time, she enjoys reading, crafting, watching movies, and has recently taken up a DIY renovation project at home.